Love-Liberty/LightsOn/README.md

 The next step is to add a control panel & LCD display such that the variables within the software can be altered without having to upload new software.
 This update began Nov 11 2022

+The layout and a simulation can be seen at Tinkercad https://www.tinkercad.com/things/aeadTduApG7-introduction.
+(If you look, you have to slide the switch to the ON position.

+In the existing Oct 2022 software the slide switch has been replaced with a photoresistor input that turns the lights on or off depending on the room lighting.